bricebai/bricebai.github.io/sleep-tight.md

 ### User Interviews

 I interviewed 5 people–4 were my classmates, and 1 was my older sister who had been facing severe sleep problems in her working life.
-I wanted to target people who were students or had issues with their sleep.
+I wanted to target people who were students, as this group tends to have busy schedules and poorer sleeping habits, or people who generally had issues with their sleep.
 I noticed a few common findings among them:

 **All were somewhat unsatisfied with their sleep.**